Prep time:plus chilling

 Skill level: Easy peasy

 How convincing do these jelly worms look?
 Made with a simple pack of jelly mix and some party straws, these worms are so easy to make for Halloween.
-Pop on top of a Halloween cake, pack into your party punch to give it a creepy twist or eat them just as they are.
+These scary jelly worms are the perfect addition to any Halloween treats you're whipping up to have fun with the kids - pop on top of a Halloween cake, pack into your party punch to give it a creepy twist or eat them just as they are.
+They might look impressive to the little ones but you only need three simple ingredients to make these jelly worms.
+These jelly worms are also super speedy to make - can you believe they only take 10 mins?
 The kids are going to go crazy for these easy jelly worms - especially when they get to eat them.
 This recipe makes 100 worms with just 10 mins hands-on prep time (plus chilling time) so is perfect for Halloween parties.

 Make these jelly worms in advance so they have plenty of time to set before serving.